 Luckily, for plant-based diets, finding sources of one of the omega-3 fatty acids, alpha-linolenic acid, is super easy!
 It is readily available in vegetables, beans, nuts, and seeds, as well as many fruits.
 Some of the best sources are flaxseed, walnuts, soybeans and soybean oil, mungo beans, whole grains, and wheat germ.
-The other two omega-3 fatty acids, eicosapentaenoic acid and docosahexaenoic acid, are both derived from fish such as anchovies, mackerel, salmon, tuna, and sardines.
-With that said, if you are not practicing a strict vegan or vegetarian diet, you can buy fish-oil omega-3 fatty acid supplements.
+The other two omega-3 fatty acids, eicosapentaenoic acid, and docosahexaenoic acid, are both derived from fish such as anchovies, mackerel, salmon, tuna, and sardines.
+However, producing fish oil is incredibly harmful to the ocean and the animals that live in it.
 Per the Physicians Committee for Responsible Medicine, the “recommended amount for adequate omega-3 intake is 1.1 and 1.6 grams per day for women and men over the age of 14 respectively,” yet make sure to consult a medical professional before beginning any supplement or dietary change.

 Red Quinoa and Beet Burger/One Green Planet

 Once you’ve consulted your medical professional, and you’re ready to hit the road with an omega-3 rich diet, here are a few plant-based recipes to get you started:

 - Red Quinoa and Beet Burner

 - Crustless Mushroom Quiche

 - Sweet Potato Noodles with Kale and Walnut Sage Sauce